ArchaicNoise/MediaLiteracyQuiz/README.md

 <b>Workers' Rights</b> (Unionization vs. Corporate Consolidation).

-This is a fork of the original 8values quiz, which can be found at 8values.github.io.
+This is adapted from the original 8values quiz, which can be found at 8values.github.io.